Winter Olympic Games 1972. First Asian games

 Vyacheslav Vedenin

-At the Olympics in Sapporo, he was the standard bearer of the USSR national team and brought two gold medals to her piggy bank - in the 30 km race and in the relay.
-Before Vedenin, none of the Soviet athletes managed to win the men's individual race on the Olympic track.
+At the Olympics in Sapporo, he was the standard bearer of the USSR national team and brought two gold medals to its treasury - in the 30 km race and in the relay.
+Before Vedenin, none of the Soviet athletes had managed to win the men's individual race on the Olympic track.
 Vedinin is a four-time world champion, and from 1966 to 1973 he regularly became the champion of the USSR.

 ALTERNATIVE EVENTS